 Identify amazing artists who want you to help you grow.
 The very own T-Pain has shared a library with hours of music to be played, royalty free, on streams.
 Check it out at www.pizzlepack.com – make sure you read the legal disclaimer first, however if you’re just streaming, there’s nothing to worry about.

-We believe everyone should have the right to monetise their content – whether it be artists or streamers, without fear of reprisal.
+We believe everyone should have the right to monetise their content – whether they’re artists or streamers, without fear of reprisal.
 Fortunately, change is coming.

 To imagine the scale of changes we can expect, consider this: streaming platforms are a medium to promote games.
 But a decade ago, streaming content from a game carried its own risk for the platforms that made it possible.
 Even Twitch’s investors, Bessemer Venture Partners, estimated the likelihood Twitch will be sued by game publishers for copyright infringement at 15% (more on this here).

-With that in mind, can we expect the same change of approach when it comes to playing copyrighted music during streams?
+With that in mind, can we expect the same approach change comes to playing copyrighted music during streams?

 What matters most, however, is that we should consider substance over form.
-As long as streamers are not acting in a DJ-esque capacity where music is the sole focus of a stream, streamers can essentially be seen as a “platform” that promotes music artists through their channel.
+As long as streamers are not acting in a DJ-esque capacity where music is the sole focus of a stream, streamers can essentially be seen as a “platform” that promotes music artists through their channel, no matter if you are playing music while streaming on Twitch, YouTube, or any other platform.
 It’s a reciprocal relationship.

 Times are changing.
 Let’s hope this change catches on soon.